-Dr. Teri Marshall, current English Department Chair for the Upper School at St. Mary’s Hall in San Antonio, is this year’s recipient of the Dr. Edmund J. Farrell Distinguished Lifetime Achievement Award recognizes Dr. Farrell’s profound impact on the profession of English language arts education, commitment to excellence in the teaching of English, and dedication to service and support of the mission and values of the Texas Council of Teachers of English Language Arts.
+Dr. Teri Marshall, current English Department Chair for the Upper School at St. Mary’s Hall in San Antonio, is this year’s recipient of the Dr. Edmund J. Farrell Distinguished Lifetime Achievement Award.
+This award recognizes Dr. Farrell’s lasting impact in the profession of English language arts education, commitment to excellence in the teaching of English, and continued dedication to service and support of the mission of the Texas Council of Teachers of English Language Arts.
 The 2020 recipient for this award proves each of these distinguished elements true in her near 40-year career.

 Marshall’s work for The College Board and the Advanced Placement (AP) program serve as high distinctions in her career.
 She has worked on numerous College Board publications, including both versions of the AP English Vertical Teams Guide, and she served several terms on the test development committee for AP English Language and Composition.
 She has worked alongside countless teachers whom she has inspired, like Alfonso Correa from Dallas ISD who recalls fondly her “leadership, wisdom, dedication, and friendship.”
 Marshall was also the lead author for Pre- AP: Setting the Cornerstones for the AP Vertical Team—a College Board initiative that equipped schools to set up successful and maintainable systems for Pre-AP and AP vertical teams across the country.
 Kelly Tumy, Past-President for TCTELA, was trained by Dr. Marshall to present this workshop nationwide and remarked, “Teri is the gold standard in College Board work.
 This work helped reach smaller communities in Texas, Alice ISD and Robstown ISD, that may never have had the opportunity to set up strong vertical teams.
 To be trained by Teri was simply a highlight of my career.”